 How cute are all three of them together??
 Ready to be hung in windows.

 How To Hang Wreaths On The Inside Of Windows

 These little Command hooks are the best!
 They are small enough to stick discreetly onto the window frames behind the blinds.
 I love the swivel hooks that give you more options to hang your wreath.

 I used the navy blue ribbon to hang the hoops from the hooks.
 You can see only a tiny bit of it here in the kitchen window.

 The second wreath is for the picture window in the dining area.

 It is not easy to take photos of windows with the light on the wrong side of the camera!

 The ground is covered in snow, and it is extra bright outside!

-Wreath number three hangs in the living room window, behind the Christmas tree.
-The tree has ribbon on it but still needs to be decorated.
+Wreath number three hangs in the living room window behind the Christmas tree.

 I hope you are filled with Christmas inspiration!